 Fortunately for those wishing to visit Edinburgh, there is a wide range of different types of fictional literature available to choose from – historical tales from Sir Walter Scott to the gritty crime fiction of Ian Rankin, and so much in between.
-We’ve even had visitors to Craigwell Cottage heading straight to the Elephant House café on arrival, just so that they can soak up the atmosphere which helped JK Rowling to pen the early drafts of her Harry Potter series.
+Or you can simply head straight to the Elephant House café on arrival, just so you can soak up the atmosphere which helped JK Rowling to pen the early drafts of her Harry Potter series.

 One author I’m really enjoying reading at present is Alexander McCall Smith.
 I’ve worked my way through most of the 44 Scotland Street series and listened to the podcasts of the Dog Who Came in From the Cold, but the reading I’m doing over this winter holiday season is of the Sunday Philosophy Club series, featuring the moral philosopher, Isabel Dalhousie.

 I was completely hooked as I started to read the second of the series, “Friends, Lovers, Chocolate“.
 Not only had the title captured my imagination, but the opening chapter is set as a mysterious character walks down the Royal Mile towards Canongate Kirk, where he means to visit the grave of Robert Fergusson, the young poet who inspired Robert Burns.

 I fear Mr Burns would not be happy if he were to see the statue of his inspiration being treated with such lack of respect.